freenas/freenas-docs/userguide/services.rst

 :numref:`Figure %s <configuring_ftp_fig>` shows the configuration screen for :menuselection:`Services --> FTP --> Configure`.
 Some settings are
 only available in :guilabel:`Advanced Mode`.
-To see these settings, either click the :guilabel:`Advanced Mode` button or configure the system to always display these settings by setting the :guilabel:`Show advanced fields by default` option in :menuselection:`System --> Advanced`.
+To see these settings, either click the :guilabel:`ADVANCED MODE` button or configure the system to always display these settings by setting the :guilabel:`Show advanced fields by default` option in :menuselection:`System --> Advanced`.